 Secondly, the economic case for renewable energy has strengthened tremendously following the supply shocks related to the war in Ukraine.

 The high cost of fossil-based energy relative to renewable energy means countries can significantly reduce the cost of energy by accelerating the transition.
 The final argument for clean energy transition investment is the one that has been there all along – the need to prevent an irreversible climate disaster by reducing CO2 emissions.

 Sustainable Financing for clean energy transition

-The report also looks at the challenging start to the year for sustainable financing, after the first quarter saw the first year-on-year decline in sustainability debt transactions since at least 2016.
+The report also looks at the challenging start to the year for sustainable financing and the clean energy transition, after the first quarter saw the first year-on-year decline in sustainability debt transactions since at least 2016.
 According to preliminary figures reported until 1 April, a total of USD 255.9 billion in new labeled bonds and loans were transacted from January to March 2022, which marks a more than 30 percent decline from the USD 416.3 billion that was transacted in the same period last year.